chenyucheng2016/Web-scraping/README.md

 # Web-scraping
 A small python script that scraps information from website and save to the local.
-The authors of ther code include Yucheng Chen and Yuhan Zhang (zhangyuhancn@gmail.com)
+The author of ther code is Yuhan Zhang (zhangyuhancn@gmail.com).